The best places in Perth to take Out Of Towners

 Published

-Home >Best of WA >The best places in Perth to take Out Of Towners
+Home >Best of WA >The best places in Perth to take out-of-towners

 Share

 So your friend has finally come to visit for a weekend – and they just don’t get what all the fuss is about when it comes to Perth.
+After all, this is Dullsville… Right?

 Here’s our picks for a ripper weekend to show them the best coast lifestyle.
+Haven’t they heard that Perth is really rather OK?

-Breakfast Roll at North Street Store
+Start your day right with a breakfast Roll at North Street Store

 The Best Places To Take Out Of Towners, North Street Store